Mindful Eating and Movement for GERD: Small Habits, Big Relief

 Mindful eating directly addresses these patterns.

-What Mindful Eating Really Means for GERD
+What Is Mindful Eating for GERD?

 It Is Not About Perfection or Restriction